Arturo Benedetti Michelangeli (1920-1995)

 'The Ravel rehearsals are calm and focused.
 The middle movement, which begins with the long, slow piano solo and only brings the orchestra in later, with a gossamer web of sound, is a magical success.
 Celibidache: "I'm always afraid to enter with the orchestra."
 Am I not ruining everything he conjured?
 Nothing is ruined, the magic remains.

-'But a scandal (ein Eklat") looms at the first of their four joint performances.
-Sony wanted to videotape the performance.
-During rehearsals, all picture and sound settings were fixed, and all lighting details were determined.
-Someone must have changed the fixed values later.
+'But a scandal ("ein Eklat") looms at the first of their four joint performances.
+Sony wanted to videotape the performance; during rehearsals, all picture and sound settings were fixed, and all lighting details were determined.
+But someone must have changed the fixed values later.
 Who, and whether intentionally or negligently, remains unclear.
 Apparently, the Sony people found the lighting too dim on the first evening, so they switched things.

 'Benedetti Michelangelo stayed.
 "It's fine," he said quietly, looking even more distressed than usual.
 If it hadn't been for the joint performance with Celibidache, the pianist, as he subsequently insisted several times, would have left.
 Celibidache constantly waved his baton during the first movement to draw the attention of the Sony technicians to himself and his protest.
 Finally, the glare was turned off during the performance, and the recording was aborted.
 The recording was canceled, and Benedetti Michelangeli immediately canceled the solo piano recitals scheduled for the following Whitsun weekend in Munich.